Skip to main content

 There's little added here that hadn't already been inferred by longtime lovers of the animated film, but that's not necessarily a bad thing.
 Maybe it's not revelatory to propose that Eric is on the sea so much because he's got some wanderlust, and we all kinda guessed that the humans killed Ariel's mother.
 Just so, there is something validating about seeing the magic carry across an expanded runtime.
 If anything, it shows good judgment on this creative team that most of these changes feel like they were already there, like canonized subtext.

-Much of what can be considered truly new comes from the fresh performances of this cast, of which there isn't really a weak link.
+Much of what can be considered truly new comes from the fresh performances of this cast, in which there isn't really a weak link.
 Halle Bailey walks and swims with equal grace, a wide-eyed beholder of the fantastical landscape she is privy to, save for the moments when she herself becomes yet another ornament in the film's otherworldly storybook.
 Her energy is matched by the earnest and endearing Jonah Hauer-King as the courageous Prince Eric.
 And while we're waiting for Disney animation to give Disney villains another try, audiences have found a holdover in Melissa McCarthy, who graciously chooses to play Ursula as a villain with a sense of humor and not a comical villain.

 Thus far, I've talked about "source material" in relation to the 1989 animated film directed by Ron Clements and John Musker, but of course the story goes way beyond that.
 Disney inherited this tale from the imaginative pen of Hans Christian Andersen.
 This connection is referenced within the text of the remake with an overtness that is maybe unprecedented in this train of remakes (you'll see).
 But it's not just the tip of the hat that nearly brought tears to this critic's eyes.
-It was the depth of understanding afforded to understanding why the story of a mermaid who pined to walk on the shoreline would inspire such elemental feelings across the centuries, and how this emotional pulse has carried through the legendary animated film.
+It was the depth afforded to understanding why the story of a mermaid who pined to walk on the shoreline would inspire such elemental feelings across the centuries, and how this emotional pulse has carried through the legendary animated film.
 There is, after all, a special kind of heartbreak reserved for anyone who reaches for the light even as the world tells them to keep their head underwater.
 But there is also a special kind of reverie, even triumph, for those who dare to walk on their own two feet just the same.

 Thanks for reminding us.